stefangweichinger/ansible-rclone/README.md

 ## Supported Platforms

-The build tests run on a selected set of distros:
+The build tests use the galaxy-action [molecule action](https://github.com/marketplace/actions/test-ansible-roles-with-molecule) and run on a selected set of distros:

 * Debian 9,10,11
 * Fedora 34,35,36